-The different ways through which you can become master of formula auditing are explained in detail below with the help of example.
+The different ways through which you can become a master of formula auditing are explained in detail below with the help of an example.

 1. Trace Precedents – formula auditing

-Precedents cells are those cells that affect the formula in the cell.
-Below you see an example which shows how you can trace precedents in Excel.
-If the Precedent is on different sheet, a worksheet icon will appear at the beginning of the arrow.
+Precedent cells are those cells that affect the formula in the cell.
+Below you see an example that shows how you can trace precedents in Excel.
+If the Precedent is on a different sheet, a worksheet icon will appear at the beginning of the arrow.

 a.
 Click on the cell in the spreadsheet.
 Here we click on cell D2.

 b.
-Go to the Formula tab > Click on Trace Precedents and The Result appear with blue arrow.
+Go to the Formula tab > Click on Trace Precedents and The Result appears with a blue arrow.

 2. Trace Dependents – formula auditing

-This function in Excel show arrows that indicate which cells are affected by the value of the currently selected cells.
+This function in Excel shows arrows that indicate which cells are affected by the value of the currently selected cells.
 It shows arrows that indicate which cell is dependent on the selected cell.

-Dependents are those cells on which the formula is depended.
+Dependents are those cells on which the formula is dependent.
 This function is of great use while we want to delete unnecessary information from the spreadsheet.
-Below you see an example which shows how you can trace dependents in Excel.
+Below you see an example that shows how you can trace dependents in Excel.

 a.
 In our example, we have selected cell B7.